A Night in Sickbay: Reception

 "A Night in Sickbay" was first aired in the United States on the UPN on October 16, 2002.
-It received Nielsen ratings of a 3.9/6 percentage share among all adults, including 6 percent of all adults watching television at the time of the broadcast.
-Although overnight figures had shown a slight decrease from the previous episode, the final numbers showed that the ratings were the highest seen so far during season two and the third week of increased ratings for Enterprise in succession.
+It received Nielsen ratings of a 3.9/6 percentage share among all adults, including 6% of all adults watching television at the time of the broadcast.
+Although overnight figures had shown a slight decrease from the previous episode, the final numbers showed that the ratings were the highest seen so far during season two, and the third week of increased ratings for Enterprise in succession.
 This meant that 6.26 million viewers watched the episode, an increase of 860,000 viewers from the previous week's episode, making it the highest viewed episode since season one's "Sleeping Dogs".
 Alexander Chase at USA Today said the numbers "confirm a ratings turnaround for the newest Trek series".
-The episode placed Enterprise fourth in a list of the most highly rated science fiction or fantasy genre shows on television for that week, behind Alias, Smallville, and John Doe.
+The episode placed Enterprise fourth in a list of the most highly rated science fiction or fantasy genre shows on television for that week, behind Alias, Smallville and John Doe.

-Herc of Ain't It Cool News rated the episode 3 out of 5, praised the story about how Porthos was named and the elements of sexual tension between Archer and T'Pol.
+Herc of Ain't It Cool News rated the episode three out of five, and praised the story about how Porthos was named and the elements of sexual tension between Archer and T'Pol.
 He thought the Odd Couple type relationship between Archer and Phlox did not work all the time, that there were too many misfires in the comedic elements, and the episode was repeating things that had already "Been seen done."
 Michelle Erica Green of TrekNation, said she enjoyed the episode on the whole and enjoyed the characterisation.
 She criticised the non-moving Beagle prop as it made her son think the dog was dead, which was then followed by "what looks like a drowned dog in formaldehyde".
-Jamahl Epsicokhan of "Jammer's Reviews" called it "easily the dumbest concept for an episode of Star Trek since Voyager's holodeck was hijacked by the residents of Fair Haven", and gave it a score of 1 out of 4.
-He felt that the episode made a mockery out of the characters and that some of the situations they were placed in were just ridiculous.
-In his 2022 rewatch Keith DeCandido of Tor.com gave it 0 out of 10.
+Jamahl Epsicokhan of Jammer's Reviews called it "easily the dumbest concept for an episode of Star Trek since Voyager's holodeck was hijacked by the residents of Fair Haven", and gave it a score of one out of four.
+He felt that the episode made a mockery out of the characters, and that some of the situations they were placed in were just ridiculous.
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it zero out of ten.

 IGN called it "The hands-down worst show of the season".

-TechRepublic included the episode on its list of the 5 worst episodes of Enterprise.
+TechRepublic included the episode on its list of the five worst episodes of Enterprise.

-"Star Trek The Complete Manual" published by SciFiNow magazine listed it as the third worst episode of the series.
+Star Trek: The Complete Manual published by SciFiNow listed it as the third worst episode of the series.